CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Troubleshoot-SNMP.md

 [username]           user999
 ```

+To show a summary of the SNMP configuration settings in json format, run the `nv show service snmp-server  --output json --applied` command.

 To show the SNMP trap CPU load average, run the `nv show service snmp-server trap-cpu-load-average` command.

 To show SNMP trap authentication failures, run the `nv show service snmp-server trap-snmp-auth-failures` command.